2013 Premier's Sustainability Awards winners and finalists

 The new heaters have multiple applications in industry, agriculture and for the heating of all size buildings.
 The new application involves the preheating of air fed to fossil fuel burners – this way less fossil fuel is needed to create the same amount of heat.
 It also reduces the amount of greenhouse gas produced.

-Winner Rural Award (L-R) Mark Scates Coles Retail General Manager, Rita Papale, Minister Andrew Powell, David Foote CEO Australian Country Choice, and Vince Papale (podium).
+Winner Rural Award (L-R) Mark Scates Coles Retail General Manager, Rita Papale, former Minister Andrew Powell, David Foote CEO Australian Country Choice, and Vince Papale (podium).

 Vince and Rita Papale